cakephp/docs/en/appendices/3-4-migration-guide.rst

 ============

 The following is a list of deprecated methods, properties and behaviors.
-These elements will continue to function until 4.0.0 after which they will be removed.
+These features will continue to function until 4.0.0 after which they will be removed.

 Request & Response Deprecations
 -------------------------------